GHRik/openCV-exercises/money-counting/README.md

 7. Count edge
 8. Print how much is object on image

-Okey so now step to step:
+Step by step:
-1. Load image - it is easy , we must load image to count object on this image, nothing more to say :)
+1. Load image - you must load image to count object on this image.
 <p align="center">
    <img src="https://github.com/GHRik/openCV-exercises/blob/money-counting/money-counting/images/examples/image_example.png" width="50%" height="50%" alt="money2.jpg" />
 </p>
 2. Blur image - we should have uniform coins, it means coins should have similar color in center of the money and on the edge.
-Why whe should have similary color?
-Look on point 4 ;).
+To get know why you need a similary color you must go throught to point 4.
 <p align="center">
    <img src="https://github.com/GHRik/openCV-exercises/blob/money-counting/money-counting/images/examples/blured.png" width="50%" height="50%" alt="blured.jpg" />
 </p>